Frequently Asked Questions

 Visit the Transportation section under Demographics & Other Data.

-Visit iCommuteSD.com for information on joining/forming a vanpool, carpool, or SchoolPool.
+Visit 511sd.com/iCommute for information on joining/forming a vanpool, carpool, or SchoolPool.
 Employers also will find information on developing an employee transportation program and the tax benefits available.

-Requests for proposals, statements of qualifications, and bids are posted to the Contracts section of the SANDAG Web site.
+Requests for proposals, statements of qualifications, and bids are posted to the Contracts section of our website.

-Demographic information is available through SANDAG’s Data and Profile Warehouses.
+Demographic information is available through our Data and Profile Warehouses.
 The Data Warehouse allows users to manipulate data for a customized response.
 The Profile Warehouse returns data “profile” sheets in a PDF format.
-Data are available by geographic area for the 1990 Census, 2000 Census, Current Estimates, and 2030 Forecast.

 Administrative Boundaries, Base Map Features, Land Cover and Activity Centers, Transportation, and Sensitive Lands/Natural Resources data are available under GIS Downloads.

-Public transit schedules and fare information is available at transit.511sd.com or by calling 1-800-COMMUTE (266-6883).
-MTS Trolley and bus information is also available at www.sdmts.com.
-COASTER, SPRINTER and Breeze information is available at www.gonctd.com.
+Public transit schedules and fare information is available at 511sd.com/transit or call 511 and say "public transportation."
+MTS Trolley and bus information is also available at sdmts.com.
+COASTER, SPRINTER, and BREEZE information is available at gonctd.com.